jkgarber/learning-sqlalchemy/tutorial.md

 ## Establishing Connectivity - the Engine ([Source](https://docs.sqlalchemy.org/en/20/tutorial/engine.html))

+While this subsection is Core-centric, all of the concepts here are relevant to ORM use as well.

 Every SQLAlchemy application that connects to a database needs to use an `Engine`.
 The `Engine` is created by using the `create_engine()` function:

 ```py